dragosnutu/traefik-plugin/README.md

 To configure the `JWT Redirect` plugin you should create a [middleware](https://docs.traefik.io/middlewares/overview/) in your dynamic configuration as explained [here](https://docs.traefik.io/middlewares/overview/).
-The following example creates and uses the `jwtredirect` middleware plugin to redirect the user to a specific url based on values and a field value extracted from jwt.
+The following example creates and uses the `jwtredirect` middleware plugin to redirect the user to a specific url based on values, and a field value extracted from jwt.

 ```toml
 [http.routers]